afwebb/SDS-385/project/README.md

 ## Background

+We now know that the Higgs boson exists, and we know a few things about it, like its mass and spin.
+So far it behave like we would expect.
+The obvious next question to ask is, how does it interact with the other particles?
+My research is specifically stud

+The goal, then, is to find a region in phase space which maximizes the significance of the signal with respect to the background.

 ## Reading the Data

 The Monte Carlo simulations I want to use are stored in ROOT files, so the first step is to convert the information to a form I can use in python.
 Thankfully, there's a ROOT extension that includes a function for converting ROOT info into CSV format.
 The script I wrote to do this is [here](create_csv.py).